-A safari is a real wishlist trip, and something I’d been dreaming about doing for years.
+A safari is a real wishlist trip, and something I’d been dreaming of doing for years.
 But even when you’ve picked a location there are so many different options – self-drive or guided, private reserve or National Park, tented camp or lodge?
-For my first safari I decided to go for the classic, luxurious lodge experience at Naledi Bushcamp, in the private Balule Game Reserve on the edge of South Africa’s Kruger National Park.
+For my first safari I decided to go for the classic, luxurious lodge experience at Naledi Game Lodge, in the private Balule reserve on the edge of South Africa’s Kruger National Park.
 We spent three days in camp, packed with a lot of wildlife (and arguably even more eating).
 So if you’re tempted by a safari and want to know what to expect, here’s my diary of 24 hours of game reserve life.

 5am: Sunrise start for the first game drive

 The toughest part of the day on safari is the early wake up call.
 The animals are most active at dawn and dusk, so that means a 5am knock on the door.
 After getting ready (if you’re as bad as me in the mornings it’s a good idea to lay everything out the night before), we meet the rest of the group in the lodge and grab a coffee before heading off at 5.30am as it gets light.

 It’s chilly in an open-top jeep in the early mornings, so we are given blankets as well as bottles of water.
 Our guide and tracker work out a route for us, using their knowledge of the animals and updates from other guides in the park.
 As we bump around the dusty roads they search for tracks or signs, and we spot a giraffe and baby hidden among the trees, as well as plenty of impala and a herd (or zeal if you know your collective nouns for animals) of zebras.